 The first phase of a major revitalization effort in the Historic Downtown is going very well.
 Crews have been working to make significant improvements to the water and sewer utilities.
 The Contractor began construction on the north side of the Central Business District and is progressing to the south at a steady rate.
-As of 1/6/2021 we are approximately sixty-two percent (62%) complete with the utility updates.
+As of 3/4/2021 we are approximately ninety-seven percent (97%) complete with the utility updates.

 The decision to start from the north and head south was an attempt to mitigate negative impacts that construction can have on parking and the accessibility of our Downtown shops and restaurants.
 We began working in the square on December 21st.
 This allowed the major events such as the parade of lights, Holiday dining, Christmas shopping, etc. to occur without any significant impacts.
 The City has worked closely with the Historic River District to ensure that we remain aware of the concerns that accompany construction.
 Collectively we realize that 2020 has presented several unique challenges to retail and restaurants.
 Our goal is to work hand-in-hand with the property owners, tenants and customers that frequent the Historic Square.

-Beginning in the month of January, our crews will embark on one of the most complex portions of the project.
+Beginning in the month of January, our crews tackled one of the most complex portions of the project.
 The northwest corner of the square serves as the primary outlet for the square's gravity sanitary sewer.
-Our construction crews will be spending a considerable amount of time on West Church Street in the 200 block.
-The repair and replacement of the sanitary sewer will require us to connect to the existing sewer main that is located out on 3rd St. / HWY 14.
-This project will require crews to close the 200 Block of West Church St. during construction and there will be some limited lane closures along 3rd St. / HWY 14.
+Our construction crews spent a considerable amount of time on West Church Street in the 200 block.
+The repair and replacement of the sanitary sewer required us to connect to the existing sewer main that is located out on 3rd St. / HWY 14.

 As always, communication will be key, and the City will be utilizing our social media accounts to keep the public informed.